Our 2018 Dash Cam Recommendations & Top Picks

 There are some really good Dash Cams on the market this year and the differences between them are becoming marginal.
 It is becoming increasingly difficult to make a standout recommendation.
 In this year’s Dash Cam guide we will try differentiate the models based on what features our customers might be after.

-2018 welcomes a new addition to the Dash Cams Australia product range.
+This year we welcome a new addition to the Dash Cams Australia product range.
 We are excited to be working exclusively alongside Dash Cam manufacturer BlackSys to bring Australian drivers very well priced and feature packed 1-channel & 2-channel Dash Cam options – the BlackSys CH-200 range.

 SINGLE CHANNEL (FRONT RECORDING) DASH CAMS